Blog

 Finally, there is a tool that will also be quite useful.
 It is Google Trends.
 In this case, we are dealing with a completely free tool with which we can consult the search trends for a keyword.

-So that we understand it, there are words that are searched for more during a certain time of the year, while during the rest of the year searches decrease.
-This is obvious with holidays such as Christmas or moments such as elections, but it can also be used to check how a crisis has affected the economy or when the recovery begins.
+For us to understand, there are words that are searched for more during a certain time of the year, while during the rest of the year searches decrease.
+This is obvious with holidays such as Christmas or times such as elections, but it can also be used to check how a crisis has affected or when the recovery begins.

-Álvaro Vázquez, in his article on how the tourism sector can recover from the COVID impact, gave some very illustrative examples.
+Álvaro Vázquezin his article on how the tourism sector can recover from the impact of COVIDI gave some very illustrative examples.

 With Google Trends you can see the trend of a word over time.
 This way you will know if it is a seasonal word or if it maintains a constant volume of interest throughout the year.
-You can also compare several different keywords.
+In addition, you can also compare several different keywords.

-If you have doubts between two keywords, you will be able to see the volume of each one not in a static way but in a sustained way over time to know, for example, if one is growing or declining compared to another term.
+If you have doubts between two keywords, you will be able to see the volume of each one not in a static way but in a sustained way over time. to know, for example, whether one is growing or declining compared to another term.

-SEO is constantly changing and being able to anticipate words that are going to have a good search spike is a good strategy.
+SEO is constantly changing and being able to stay ahead of words that are going to have a good search spike is a good strategy.

 Payment tools

-Leaving aside the free tools, with paid tools we can do keyword research in a much easier way.
-There are quite a few different tools that we can use and, in addition, they have a lot of different functionalities, but I am going to talk about my two favourites.
+Leaving aside the free tools, with the payment instruments we will be able to make a keyword research in a much easier way.
+There are quite a few different tools that we can use and they have a lot of different functionalities, but I am going to tell you about my two favourites.

 In addition, the two free tools we talked about in the previous point have their own paid version.
-Personally, I’ve only used the free version, so I can’t tell you if it’s worth it or not.
+Personally, I have only used the free version, so I cannot tell you whether it is worth it or not.

-However, this is not a tutorial, so I’m just going to talk about the most interesting features to do your keyword research.
+Even so, this is not a tutorial, so I'm just going to tell you about the most interesting features to make your keyword research.

 SEMrush

-In SEMrush we have to separate the SEO competence research part from the keyword research part, although both can be very useful.
+At SEMrush we have to separate the research part from the research part.
+SEO competence The keyword research, although both can be very useful to us.

 SEMrush-keywords

-In the Keyword Overview section you can research up to 100 keywords at once, making it a useful and effective tool.
-For each keyword, you will get its national and international volume, competition, cost per click, estimated difficulty, trend, etc…
+In the section on Overview of keywords you can research up to 100 keywords at once, making it a useful and effective tool.
+For each one of them you will get its national and international volume, competition, cost per click, estimated difficulty, trend, etc...

 Keyword Magic Tool

-Nor can I forget the Position Tracking report, through which you can monitor the keywords you have used, what position they are in, what volume the keyword has and what estimated traffic it is generating.
+Nor can I forget the Position Tracking reportThis is a tool through which you can monitor the keywords you have used, the position they are in, the volume of the keyword and the estimated traffic it is generating.

 Ahrefs

 Very similar to SEMrush is Ahrefs.
-It is always important to compare between the two (if you have them) because sometimes the data differs from each other and can help you get an idea.
-Keep in mind that although they are quite reliable, the data are estimates based on algorithms and nobody knows what exactly is going to happen the following month.
+It is always important to compare between the two (if we have them) because sometimes the data differ from each other and can help us to get an idea.
+Keep in mind that even if they are quite reliable, the data are estimates based on algorithms and nobody knows what exactly is going to happen the following month.

 Keyword Explorer Ahrefs

-In this case, our focus is on its Keyword Explorer tab.
-One of the clear advantages of Ahrefs over SEMrush is that we can also search for performance on Amazon, Youtube or even Yandex, so it can be more useful in specific cases.
+In this case, our target is in its Keyword Explorer.
+One of the clear advantages of Ahrefs in the face of SEMrush is that we can also look for performance in Amazon, Youtube or even YandexIt may therefore be more useful in specific cases.

-Youtube, for example, is the second most used search engine in the world, so having a specific content strategy for the video portal can work very well in certain cases.
+Youtubefor example, is the second most used search engine in the world, so having a content strategy specific to the video portal can work very well in certain cases.

 Ahrefs

-It also calculates the clicks that have occurred separating those from SEM and SEO, as well as the first result at that time.
+It also calculates the clicks that have been produced, separating those coming from SEM and those coming from SEO, as well as the first result at that moment.

 On the other hand, in the right column we have the keyword options that we have already discussed in SEMrush to see related words.
 We can also see trends, volume, etc... with each one.